 Our Guild came into being one evening in early October, 1986.
 Florence Staples organized a get-together in her home to discuss the aims of a Guild and see if there was enough interest to form one.
-Those present voted to go ahead and try, to meet in the afternoons instead of evenings and to meet once a month, the second Monday, as long as we could make a go of our efforts.
+Those present voted to go ahead and try to meet in the afternoons instead of evenings and to meet once a month on the second Monday, as long as we could make a go of our efforts.

 From the beginning, we have stayed a friendly group and have been complimented on our friendliness.
 We have members from Bethany, Bobcaygeon, Cameron, Coboconk, Dunsford, Fenelon Falls, Irondale, Kirkfield, Lindsay, Little Britain, Minden, Moore Falls, Nestleton, Norland, Omemee, Oshawa, Peterborough, Port Perry, Reaboro, Seagrave, Sunderland, Udora, Uxbridge and Woodville and we represent all skill levels from green beginner to our Ontario Grand Champion Winner, Diane Tink, whose quilt “Currants and Coxcombs” is now in the permanent collection of the Ontario Agricultural Museum at Milton.
-We still meet the second Monday of each month from September to June, 1:00-3:30 p.m. now at Mackey Celebrations Inc., 35 Lindsay Street North and we always welcome new members.
-New members means new ideas.
+We still meet the second Monday of each month from September to June other than October.
+October is the third Monday - 1:00-3:30 p.m. now at Mackey Celebrations Inc., 35 Lindsay Street North and we always welcome new members.
+New members mean new ideas.